Phumelela Mbande

 Phumelela Luphumlo Mbande (born 8 March 1993) is a South African field hockey player for the South African national team.

 International career

 She participated at the 2018 Women's Hockey World Cup.

-She competed at the 2020 Summer Olympics.
+She captained the South African women's hockey team while she competed at the 2020 Summer Olympics.
 On 23 July 2021, Mbande shared the honour of serving as a flag bearer for South Africa, alongside swimmer player Chad le Clos, at the Parade of Nations during the opening ceremony of the 2020 Summer Olympics in Tokyo, Japan.

 Personal life

-She as external audit manager at PricewaterhouseCoopers.
+She studied a Bcom Accounting sciences degree and a post graduate diploma in accounting at the university of Pretoria, graduating in 2016.
+She qualified as a chartered accountant (South Africa) in 2019 and is an external audit manager at PricewaterhouseCoopers.

+In September 2022, she married Malusi Hlophe.